 - How to incorporate these qualities into your own leadership style

-- How to embody authenticity and gain credibility you need to lead by example
+- How to embody authenticity and gain the credibility you need to lead by example

 - How to break through the story of impossibility, and create, real lasting change in others

 Extraordinary leaders inspire, but just how do they do it?
 What sets a good leader apart from a mediocre one?
-An extraordinary leader is a person able to influence other people’s thoughts, feelings, and behaviors; people like Martin Luther King, Jr., Gandhi, Nelson Mandela, and Oprah are just a few examples.
+An extraordinary leader is a person that has learned how to influence people, including their thoughts, feelings, and behaviors; people like Martin Luther King, Jr., Gandhi, Nelson Mandela and Oprah are just a few examples.

 Here we’ll cover the 10 essential qualities that all excellent leaders share.
-We’ll also see how to influence people and enhance your own leadership qualities, no matter what situation you are in.
+We’ll also cover how to influence people and enhance your own leadership qualities, no matter what situation you are in.